Coptic Orthodox Church: Fasts, feasts, liturgy and canonical hours

+In Coptic Orthodox Christianity, fasting is defined as going without meat or dairy.
 With respect to Eucharistic discipline, Coptic Orthodox Christians fast from midnight onwards (or at least nine hours) prior to receiving the sacrament of Holy Communion.
 They fast every Wednesday and Friday of the year (Wednesdays in remembrance of the betrayal of Christ, and on Fridays in remembrance of His crucifixion and death).
 In total, fast days in a year for Coptic Orthodox Christians numbers between 210 and 240.
 This means that Copts abstain from all animal products for up to two-thirds of each year.
 The fasts for Advent and Lent are 43 days and 55 days, respectively.
 In August, before the celebration of the Dormition of the Mother of God, Coptic Christians fast 15 days; fasting is also done before the feast of Feast of Saints Peter and Paul, starting from the day of Pentecost.
+Married couples refrain from sexual relations during Lent "to give themselves time for fasting and prayer".

-Christmas has been a national holiday in Egypt, since 2003.
+Christmas has been a national holiday in Egypt since 2003.
 It is the only Christian holiday in Egypt.
 Coptic Christmas, which usually falls on January 6 or 7 is a major feast.
 Other major feasts are Epiphany, Palm Sunday, Easter, Pentecost, Ascension, and Annunciation.
 These are known in the Coptic world as the Seven Major Feasts.
 Major feasts are always preceded by fasts.
 Additionally, the Coptic Orthodox Church also has Seven Minor Feasts: the Circumcision of the Lord, Entrance into the Temple, Entrance into Egypt, Transfiguration, Maundy Thursday, Thomas Sunday, and Great Lent.
 Furthermore, there are several indigenous feasts of the Theotokos.
 There are also other feasts commemorating the martyrdom of important saints from Coptic history.

 Demographics

 Available Egyptian census figures and other third-party survey reports have not reported more than 4 million Coptic Orthodox Christians in Egypt.
-However media and other agencies, sometimes taking into account the claims of the Church itself, generally approximate the Coptic Orthodox population at 10% of the Egyptian population or 10 million people.
+However media and other agencies, sometimes taking into account the claims of the church itself, generally approximate the Coptic Orthodox population at 10% of the Egyptian population or 10 million people.
+Egyptian Copts are the biggest Christian community in the Arab world.
+Estimates of their numbers vary, but generally range between 4.7 and 7.1 million.
 The majority of them live in Egypt under the jurisdiction of the Coptic Orthodox Church.
 Since 2006, Egyptian censuses have not reported on religion and church leaders have alleged that Christians were under-counted in government surveys.
 In 2017, a government owned newspaper Al Ahram estimated the percentage of Copts at 10 to 15% and the membership claimed by the Coptic Orthodox Church is in the range of 20 to 25 million.

 There are also significant numbers in the diaspora outside Africa in countries such as the United States, Canada, Australia, France, and Germany.
 The exact number of Egyptian born Coptic Orthodox Christians in the diaspora is hard to determine and is roughly estimated to be close to 1 million.

 There are between 150,000 and 200,000 adherents in Sudan.